Jawaharlal Nehru National Urban Renewal Mission

 Jawaharlal Nehru National Urban Renewal Mission (JNNURM) was a massive city-modernization scheme launched by the Government of India under the Ministry of Urban Development.
 It envisaged a total investment of over $20 billion over seven years.
 It was named after Jawaharlal Nehru, the first Prime Minister of India.
-The aim of 2005–2014 scheme was to encourage reforms and fast-track planned development of identified cities.
-Focus was to be on efficiency in urban infrastructure and service delivery mechanisms, community participation, and accountability of ULBs/ Parastatal agencies towards citizens.
+The scheme aimed to encourage reforms and fast-track planned development of identified cities.
+The focus was on efficiency in urban infrastructure and service delivery mechanisms, community participation, and accountability of urban local bodies and parastatal agencies towards citizens.

-The scheme was officially inaugurated by Prime Minister Manmohan Singh on 3 December 2005 as a programme meant to improve the quality of life and infrastructure in the cities.
+The scheme was officially inaugurated by Prime Minister Manmohan Singh on 3 December 2005.

 Structure

 Sub-missions

 JNNURM primarily incorporates two sub-missions into its program: